-In 2000 Long Yu co-founded the China Philharmonic Orchestra and became its artistic director and principal conductor.
-In 2003 he became music director of the Guangzhou Symphony Orchestra.
-Deutsche Grammophon has released his recordings of Wagner’s Tannhäuser Overture, Brahms’s Piano Quartet in G minor in Arnold Schoenberg’s orchestration, and a wide range of Chinese orchestral music, including Yellow River Concerto with Lang Lang.
-His recordings on Naxos include the Korngold and Goldmark Violin Concertos with Vera Tsu as soloist, as well as Ding Shande’s Long March Symphony.
+Deutsche Grammophon has released Mr. Yu’s recordings of Wagner’s Tannhäuser Overture, Schoenberg’s orchestration of Brahms’s Piano Quartet in G minor, and a wide range of Chinese orchestral music including the Yellow River Concerto with Lang Lang.
+Long Yu’s recordings on Naxos include the Korngold and Goldmark Violin Concertos with Vera Tsu, as well as Ding Shande’s Long March Symphony.